haitlahcen/dhall-lang/Case-study:-Large-and-repetitive-configuration-files.md

-This is a ~5 minute tutorial designed for you to read along.
-If you would like a longer tutorial where you can install the program and get your hands dirty then read:
+This is a passive tutorial designed for you to read along.
+If you would like a longer tutorial where you can install the program and get your hands dirty following along with examples then read:

 * [[Getting started: Generate JSON or YAML|Getting started: Generate JSON or YAML]]